Reflected-wave switching: Purpose and mechanism in backplane computer buses

+In incident switching buses

 In incident-wave switching buses, reflections from the end of the bus are undesirable and must be prevented by adding termination.
 Terminating an incident-wave trace varies in complexity from a DC-balanced, AC-coupled termination to a single resistor series terminator, but all incident wave terminations consume both power and space (Johnson and Graham, 1993).
 However, incident-wave switching buses can be significantly longer than reflected-wave switching buses operating at the same frequency.

 If the limited bus length is acceptable, a reflected-wave switching bus will use less power, and fewer components to operate at a given frequency.
 The bus has to be short enough, such that a pulse may travel twice the length of the backplane (one complete journey for the incident wave, and another for the reflected wave), and stabilize sufficiently to be read in a single bus cycle.
 The travel time can be calculated by dividing the round-trip length of the bus by the speed of propagation of the signal (which is roughly one half to two-thirds of c, the speed of light in vacuum).